newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/dba-resolution-foreign.md

 id: DBA-resolution-foreign
 ---

-To authorize your business in New Jersey, you need to obtain a resolution adopting your Doing Business As (DBA) name.
+To authorize your business in New Jersey, you need a resolution to adopt your Doing Business As (DBA) name.

 ---